typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     WHERE id IN (SELECT id FROM success_conditions);

-    -- Starts with updating any bad reqeusts in the edge_function_tracker table to 'FAILED' -- NOTE: the _http_response table, which holds the status for all PG_NET requests, is unlogged.
+    -- Starts with updating any bad reqeusts in the edge_function_tracker table to 'FAILED' -- NOTE: the _http_response table, which holds the status for all PG_NET requests, is "unlogged".
-    -- It will lose all its data in the case of a crash -- As a failsafe, all functions that have not yet responded after 2 minutes will be assumed to have failed WITH failed_rows AS (
+    -- This means that it will lose all its data in the case of a crash -- As a failsafe, all functions that have not yet responded after 2 minutes will be assumed to have failed WITH failed_rows AS (
         SELECT